 Since last we heard, the creation of quality content was the best way to indicate the overall quality of a site, that’s still the best starting place.
 Advertisers and marketers should keep creating marketing plans that rely on useful, actionable advice and carving out a place for their clients in the thought leadership sphere.
 Other advice:

-Your quality score will be higher for ads that are directly, specifically targeted
+Your Google Quality Score will be higher for ads that are directly, specifically targeted

 Your site’s quality depends in part on user-friendliness, relevance, time on site, scroll depth, and social signals, so make content shareable